Multiscale Modeling of Water-Splitting Devices

 Available although will require some fine tuning for specific systems.

-This capability is central for evaluation of cells designs and to determine critical parameters and define research priorities.
+This capability is central for evaluation of cell designs and determination of critical parameters including material properties and definition of research priorities.

 Jeffrey T. Gostick and Adam Z. Weber, ‘Resistor-Network Modeling of Ionic Conduction in Polymer Electrolytes,’ Electrochimica Acta, 179, 137-145 (2015).